See more details here.

 In the evening, brush your teeth normally.
-Next, apply a small amount of baking soda to your hand.
+Next, apply a small amount of aluminum free baking soda to your hand.
 Wet your toothbrush, pick up some powder and gently massage it into your teeth.
 You’re not brushing, but applying the powder to the gum line and gently massaging some underneath the gum line.

 Next, floss, this will ensure the baking soda gets down into the gums.

 Also, clean your tongue with the loaded brush.
 This will stop 99% of cases of bad breath and prevent many throat infections.